-Girls’ Uniform Agenda is an Australia wide group, comprising parents, academics, educators and public health executives.
+Girls’ Uniform Agenda is an Australia wide group, comprising parents, academics, educators and health professionals.
 We aim to:

 - Support parents and girls who seek to have uniform policy changes implemented in their schools;